Dr. Alexander Petrov

 Welcome and thanks for stopping by!

-My professional web page contains a complete list of publications, PDF reprints, open-source software, syllabi for the courses that I teach, and many other resources.
+My home website contains a complete list of publications, PDF reprints, open-source software, syllabi for the courses that I teach, and many other resources.
+The Visual Cognition Lab page focuses on currently ongoing projects.

 Book